openstack/neutron-specs/specs/pike/qos-detailed-reporting-of-available-rules.rst

 The response is a dict with details for the supported rule type for each of the enabled backends.

+As parameter values can be returned:

+* list of supported values if driver uses "type:values" validator from neutron-lib to validate this parameter
+* dict with 'start' and 'end' value if driver uses "type:range" validator from neutron-lib to validate this parameter.
+Both 'start' and 'end' values are inclusive in the range.

+QoS rule types uses only "type:values" and "type:range" validators currently and only those validators are supported by this spec.

 This call should be available only for users with admin rights to not expose details about cloud infra to regular users.